Sign In

 And you were like, "Oh, okay."
 And chat with, okay.
 Oh, interesting.
 Wow.
 And even putting his own screenshot of himself on his own Twitter page.
 Okay.
 Interesting.
 Wow.
 The internet it's vast and wide itself.
 That's the scary part.

 Be sure to check out John Biggs’s latest book, Get Funded!: The Startup Entrepreneur’s Guide to Seriously Successful Fundraising, today!
-Also, if you are like John and are looking to explore other great reads, check out our article, 5 Voices to Amplify: Authors Edition, for 5 informative and insightful books that will broaden your perspective and world view.
+Also, if you are like John and are looking to explore other great reads, check out our article, PR 101: How to Pitch Tech Journalists, for 5 informative and insightful books that will broaden your perspective and world view.

 To listen to more interesting conversations on Coffee with a Journalist, subscribe to our podcast and follow us on Twitter to stay updated on our latest episodes and blog drops!